Fees & Funding Options

 • networking opportunities from a community of like-minded scholars

-To be eligible for a scholarship, you should have at least a 2:1 degree or above and want to teach chemistry, computing, maths or physics.
-You can still apply if you have a 2:2, but you’ll need to provide evidence of significant relevant experience.
-Scholarships are awarded in place of a bursary.
+To be eligible for a scholarship, you should have at least a 2:1 degree or above and want to teach chemistry, computing, maths, languages or physics.
+You can still apply if you have a 2:2, but you’ll need to provide evidence of significant relevant experience and subject knowledge.
+They are awarded in place of a bursary - you cannot receive both a bursary and a scholarship.

 If you’re not successful in your application for a scholarship, and secured a place on a qualifying teacher training course in England, you’ll still receive the standard bursary.